ine-labs/AzureGoat/solutions/module-1/03-Server Side Request Forgery Part 2.md

 ### Exploit the Web Application.

-You can download the source code by exploring the file system as shown in the images below and whatnot!
+You can download the source code by exploring the file system as shown in the images below.

 ![](https://user-images.githubusercontent.com/65826354/183737793-fc277da3-ecee-4fa2-b153-938575cf43e8.png)